KevinBelknap/Note-App/README.md

 ## Installation

+To install and run the Note Taker application locally, follow these steps:

-1. Clone the repository: `git clone` https://github.com/KevinBelknap/logo-maker.git
+1. Clone the repository to your local machine.
-2. Navigate to the project directory: `cd logo-maker`
+2. Open a terminal and navigate to the project's root directory.
-3. Install the dependencies: `npm install`
+3. Run npm install to install the required dependencies.
+4. Start the application by running node server.js.
+5. Access the application in your web browser at http://localhost:3000.

 ## Usage